 Some of us are not good at getting rid of supplies that we have because we feel attached to them.
 It's a good idea to sell, give away, or throw away the items that are in your craft space that you don't like anymore.
 One of the designers suggested that if a crafter has two different tools that they own but they don't use one at all, then it is important to get rid of that unused item.

 A good rule of thumb is to "keep it simple" for the organization of a craft room.
 This helps keep the surrounding areas as uncluttered as possible.
 Organize what you are using so that everything has its own place and is used.
 Some organizational tools to use are various products from Stamp-n-Storage and help craft rooms become more functional.

-Good tips for organizing include knowing where things are and putting them back when you're done with them.
+Good tips for decluttering and organizing your craft room include knowing where things are and putting them back when you're done with them.
 As Mary Fish says, "Stamp like a firefighter!"
 She likes to have all of her craft items ready to go and within an arms reach.
 When she's organized, she feels like a firefighter...always ready to go!

 With these tips from the studio owners and designers it's easy to see how important it is to stay organized by getting rid of unwanted clutter first.
 It really does make a difference!

 Still want more?
 Check out this article on de-cluttering your home.